ava-labs/avalanche-starter-kit/README.md

-# Teleporter Starter Kit
+# Avalanche Starter Kit

-This starter kit will get you started with cross-Subnet smart contracts using Teleporter in no time.
+This starter kit will get you started with developing solidity smart contract dApps on the C-Chain or on an Avalanche Subnet.
+It provides all tools to build cross-Subnet dApps using Teleporter.
 It includes:

 - **Avalanche CLI**: Run a local Avalanche Network
 - **Foundry**: